mstocco/mariostoc.co/content/traininglog/20210613-ironman2021-15weeksout.md

 **15 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
 With the confirmation that Ironman Canada is a go in September, I had to drop my backup plan for Ironman Italy.
 It is just more realistic to travel by car to a local race than to fly 9 timezones away during the backend of a global pandemic.
-Consistency has been paying off; my goal for this week is to keep showing up.
+Consistency has been paying off; my goal for this week is to **keep showing up**.

 ## SUMMARY
 I feel I like was...